 We can assist you from the very early planning stages to the assessment and interpretation of results.
 As part of this we can either perform blood processing for you or work closely with third party cell collection and processing sites to establish cohesive protocols.
 Where multiple sites collect blood and isolate PBMC’s, it is essential that they use consistent techniques and process cells in a timely manner.
 Crucial aspects, such as cell processing, freezing and shipping procedures, can be qualified in pilot assessments prior to the initiation of the main study.

-Our experience carrying out ELISpot immune monitoring ranges from phase I through phase III clinical trials.
+Our experience carrying out ELISpot immune monitoring ranges from phase I through multiple parallel multi-center phase III clinical trials extending over several years each.
+So whether your project is large or small, when working with us you will be in the right hands.

 Figure 1.
 Data from ELISpot assays carried out by ProImmune.
 Evaluation of T Cell Responses to H-1PV and Glioma Antigens by IFN-γ ELISpot Assay.
 (A and B) Cellular immune responses are shown for two patients treated with ParvOryx via (A) the intratumoral and intracerebral route (patient 2-04) or (B) the intravenous and intracerebral route (patient 5-14).
 PBMCs were isolated at the indicated days prior to (day 0) or after (days 10–120) treatment.
 After incubation with appropriate stimulants, IFN-γ-producing spot-forming cells (SFCs) were counted.
 The test stimulants were viral or glioma peptides (Table S3) or full-length viral proteins (NS1 or empty capsidsmade of VP1 and VP2).
 Phytohemagglutinin (PHA) and cytomegalovirus, Epstein-Barr virus, and influenza virus (CEF) peptide pools served as positive control stimulants.
 Negative control values (unstimulated cells) ranged from 0 to 21 SFCs per million PBMCs and were subtracted from the corresponding stimulated sample values.
 Means (columns) and SEMs (bars) of triplicate measurements are shown.
 Asterisks denote statistical significance (*p ≤ 0.05; mean SFC − 2 SEMs > 2× negative control).